gmdfalk/blockify/README.md

 ## Usage
 #### Requirements
-It is important to know that blockify relies on dbus (and, for some features, on pulseaudio).
+It is important to know that blockify relies on dbus (and, for some features, on pulseaudio) for ad detection.
-If you minimize Spotify to the system tray, Spotify stops broadcasting to dbus and ad detection _will no longer work_.
-The same thing happens if you _disable notifications in Spotify_.
+If any of these criteria are true ad detection _will not work_:
+* DBus is disabled
+* Spotify is minimized to the system tray (task bar is fine)
+* Notifications are disabled in Spotify

 #### Detection
 Blockify will automatically detect and block ads for you so besides starting it, there's not a lot to do.